JayBhensdadia/silvertouch-assignment-1/OOPS-Programs/13-abstract-factory/README.md

 # Abstract Factory

-* Abstract Factory patterns work around a super-factory which creates other factories.
+* Abstract Factory works as a super-factory which creates other factories.